castle-engine/cge-www/pack/README.txt

     generated_versions.sh (this makes version number for binary and source archives created by pack_binary and pack_pascal_src)

+- Make sure you did `svn update' of program sources.
+  And make sure no local modifications remain - `svn status' should return empty.

+- Recompile the program with *release* settings:
+  - make sure you're using correct FPC version (fpc -l).
+    This will be actually checked by pack_binary, so also make sure that $REQUIRED_FPC_VERSION inside pack_binary.sh is Ok.
+  - cd ~/sources/castle-engine/trunk/ && ./clean_everything.sh
+  - compile program with release settings: see compile.sh scripts in program dirs
+  - move executable to $EXEC_PATH/os-architecture/ defined in pack_binary.sh

-- Call ./pack_binary.sh with proper options
+- Call pack_binary.sh and pack_pascal_src.sh with proper options.

-  You can check generated archives again, by unpacking.
+  You may use do_everything_example.sh as a starting point.

+  Unpack and check resulting archives: unpack, and run.
   Run documentation in browser.

-- Call ./pack_pascal_src.sh with proper options
+  Look at archive size, compare with size for previous version --- if any drastic change, investigate why (possibly it's as expected, possibly we packed too little / too much).

-After this, see SF update procedure on
+After doing this, follow SF update procedure on ../NOTES.txt .
-../../NOTES.txt